Vuzeta/Digital_Agency/README.md

 ### Description

-Creating the Digital Agency project, I inspected the PSD project from PSDFreebies.com The project aimed at repeating skills related to Flexbox, Grid, Responsivity, BEM methodology and Webpack.
+Creating the Digital Agency project, I inspected the PSD project from PSDFreebies.com The project aimed at repeating skills related to Flexbox, Grid, Responsive Web Design, BEM methodology and Webpack.

 ------------
 ### Technology used: